 MongoDB Atlas is a multi-cloud document database service.
 It’s an on-demand fully managed service run by a team of MongoDB sysadmins, so that you can focus on what matters: your own application.
 MongoDB Atlas database hosting is available on various cloud providers, such as AWS, Microsoft Azure, and Google Cloud Platform, which ensures that it can serve your needs no matter where you are.

-There are many different types of databases available, and each has their own advantages and disadvantages, depending on the type of data they are storing.
-Before deciding which database is right for your project, it’s crucial to get a broad understanding of how your data relates to your application, and more importantly, how you anticipate your data to evolve in the future.
+There are many different types of database available, and each has advantages and disadvantages.
+Before deciding which database is right for you, it’s crucial to get a broad understanding of how your data relates to your application, and how you anticipate your data and application procedures to evolve.

-Using a flexible NoSQL database like MongoDB can satisfy the needs of both a traditional, highly structured data set as well as a dataset that requires a flexible schema to allow for changing app requirements.
-Since NoSQL databases were designed with scaling in mind, they can also grow alongside your business needs.
+Using MongoDB (a distributed database) satisfies the needs of both a traditional, structured data set and a dataset that requires a flexible schema to allow for changing application procedures.